 More generally, as long as range(B) contains an approximate eigenvector of A with small residual, (6.11) shows that the same vector yields a comparably small residual for the sketched eigenproblem (6.9).
 Unfortunately, even in this case, there is no guarantee that sRR will find an approximate eigenpair with a small residual.
-Indeed, the behavior of classic RR is already complicated, with pathological examples [45, p.
+Indeed, the behavior of classic RR is already complicated, and pathological examples are known [60, p.
 282].
-Nevertheless, RR is known to provide excellent outputs in the vast majority of cases; see [30, 38, 44] for the analysis.
+Nevertheless, RR provides excellent outputs in the vast majority of cases; see [40, 51, 58] for the analysis.